SynBioDex/libSBOLc/README.md

 The other examples follow the same format, and can be found [here](https://github.com/SynBioDex/libSBOLc/tree/master/examples/code).

 The rest of this file is a quick guide to getting started with common tasks.
-For more detailed information, see [the online documentation](http://synbiodex.github.com/libSBOLc).
+For more detailed information about the code itself, see [the online documentation](http://synbiodex.github.com/libSBOLc).

 Downloading the binaries
 ------------------------

-Binaries coming soon...
+Shared library files are available for Windows, Mac OSX, and Linux/Unix.

 Building from source
 --------------------